Print Version Print this page

 Emergency Medicine (2 months)

 The emergency medicine rotation is completed at McKay-Dee Hospital, which is a Level II Trauma Center serving Northern Utah and Southern Idaho through the busiest ED in the state.
-Residents receive training in the management of a wide range of medical and surgical emergencies, and acquire competency in CPR, endotracheal intubation, and the initial management of both major and minor trauma victims.
+Residents receive training in the management of a wide range of medical and surgical emergencies, and acquire competency in ACLS, endotracheal intubation, and the initial management of both major and minor trauma victims.
 This is often the resident's highest rated experience.

 Community Medicine (2 weeks)